BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 pip install --pre fastemriwaveforms-cuda12x
 ```

-The `--pre-` flag means that you are installing a pre-release version of the project.
+The `--pre` flag means that you are installing a pre-release version of the project.
 This flag will not be necessary once version 2.0 is officially released.

 To know your CUDA version, run the tool `nvidia-smi` in a terminal a check the CUDA version reported in the table header: